|CRM Winners and Losers|

 Brent's Social CRM blog is THE information source for small businesses seeking practical advice and information on CRM and social CRM.
 Brent is a no-nonsense technology leader who explains the promise of technology in simple and realistic terms.

 CRM Intelligence and Strategy by Esteban Kolsky is a CRM blog that delivers thoughtful analysis, practical insight and actionable advice.

 Some other helpful CRM software resources sites include CRMlandmark.com, CRMforecast.com and CRMsoftware360.com.

 Customer Relationship ManagementCRM systems include sales force automation (SFA), marketing automation and customer support functions—and deliver benefits such as increased sales win rates, improved marketing campaigns and increased customer share.
 Additional capabilities such as Partner Relationship Management (PRM), sales order processing and CRM analytics often compliment core CRM business systems.
-New advents such as open source CRM software as well as new delivery methods such as software as a service (SaaS), sometimes called on-demand CRM or hosted CRM software, also introduce new opportunities for CRM acquisition, implementation and utilization.
+Newer advents such as open source CRM software as well as delivery methods such as software as a service (SaaS), sometimes called on-demand CRM, hosted CRM software or just the Cloud, also introduce new opportunities for CRM acquisition, implementation and utilization.